noctuelles/42-rainfall/level2/ressources/README.md

     shell db "/bin/sh", 0
 ```

 This is a basic program that `execve` a shell.
 Note the trick to get the address of the string `/bin/sh` : at the beginning we immediately jump to a `call .ret`, which pushes the address of `/bin/sh` into the stack and jump to `pop ebx`, which pop the address of `/bin/sh` into the register `ebx`.
-This trick is used to dynamically get the address, since we do not know the exact address our shellcode will be injected.
+This trick is used to dynamically get the address, since somtimes we do not know the exact address our shellcode will be injected.
 Do note that we use the **relative** version of `jmp` and `call`, so we can indicate **offsets** instead of **absolute address**.

 We are using x86 calling conventions and `int 0x80` to trap into kernel mode for the syscall.